 - a Top Level Domain name for $40.00 +GST for .com, .net, .org, .biz, and .info names for one year.

-Theses prices include domain name delegation, but exclude special DNS requests.
+Theses prices include domain name delegation but exclude special DNS requests.

 There is a detailed article about choosing a .com domain name here, but note this information does not pertain entirely to Australian and New Zealand domain names.

 Domain name parking is where you have more than one domain name and you want one domain name simply to point to another.
-People often register more than one variation of their domain name to stop competitors getting it and to capture traffic from addresses that people may try to guess.
+People often register more than one variation of their domain name to stop competitors from getting it and to capture traffic from addresses that people may try to guess.